tushortz/PackageControlPackages/README.md

 [Move By Paragraph](https://packagecontrol.io/packages/Move%20By%20Paragraph) - Navigate and select text by paragraph

-[Move By Symbols](https://packagecontrol.io/packages/Move%20By%20Symbols) - Sublime Text plugin for jumping between symbols up and down
+[Move By Symbols](https://packagecontrol.io/packages/Move%20By%20Symbols) - (NO LONGER MAINTAINED) Sublime Text plugin for jumping between symbols up and down

 [Move Tabs](https://packagecontrol.io/packages/Move%20Tabs) - Arranging tabs in Sublime Text like in Chrome